okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

   - Using an invalid status in the response

-  - Attempting to add an active Telephony Inline Hook when one already exists
+  - Attempting to add an active telephony inline hook when one already exists

   - Not including the `authScheme` in the request header